- Extent of Use: Metrics 1-7

 The three basic tables shown above cover the use of a specific pesticide, or all H/I/F/O pesticides applied on a given crop, in either a state or nationally, in a given year.
 It provides snapshots of pesticide use at a point in time.
 Three additional, core PUDS tables are designed to highlight trends, and focus on changes in specific metric values from year to year.

-Table 4 reports trends in the values of five metrics by crop-region combination over time –
+Table 4 reports trends in the values of seven metrics by crop-region combination over time –

 Table 4a.
 Percent Acres Treated (metric #1)